Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

-We set the reception timestamp noise to range from 0 m to 1 m, increasing in increments of 0.1 m.
-Fig. \ref{fig8} illustrates the RMSE of position estimates under varying noise levels.
-It is evident that the polynomial model used for TDOA estimates also affects the CRLB for localization.
-The proposed P-TDOA method outperforms the benchmark methods, surpassing CRLB1 and approaching CRLB2 under small noise conditions, which aligns with the characteristics of the TDOA-based localization method described in \cite{sun2011asymptotically}.
+\quad \\ We vary the reception time measurement noise from $0.1\text{ m}$ to $1\text{ m}$, with increments of $0.1\text{ m}$.
+As illustrated in Fig. \ref{fig9}, it is evident that the polynomial model used for TDOA estimation also reduces the CRLB for localization.
+The proposed P-TDOA method outperforms the benchmark methods, surpassing $\text{CRLB1}(\boldsymbol{p}_u)$ and approaching $\text{CRLB2}(\boldsymbol{p}_u)$ under low noise conditions, which is consistent with the characteristics of the method described in \cite{chan1994simple}.